emilyannemoses/blog/_posts/2019-06-04-hello-world.md

 title:  "Hello world"
 ---

 A "Hello world" program is known as the most basic program one can create in any programming language.
-In this post, I'm going to show you how to create a "Hello world" program in Python, JavaScript, Ruby, C++ and Go.
+In this post, I'm going to show you how to create a "Hello world" program in Python, JavaScript and Ruby.

+The next installment will be the "Hello world" program in C++ and Go.

 <h1>Python</h1>